 You work with your EMR/PM every day.
 You know its strengths, and its weaknesses.
 From where you sit, it’s obvious that it’s time for a new EMR.
 Unfortunately, it’s not so obvious to everyone—including your boss.
 You have two choices.
-Live with it, or you recommend switching to a new EMR that better fits your practice.
+Live with it, or you recommend switching your emr to a new one that better fits your practice.

 - Identify the top three pain points to define how and where the clinic is wasting time and resources.
-Some of the most common pain points for urgent cares are:
+Some of the most common pain points for urgent care centers are:

 - Patient Experience – Your ultimate goal is to ensure every patient that comes through your door has the best possible experience and feels valued.
 Your software should make it easy to access the information you need when you need it, guide and streamline the patient encounter, make it easy to check out, and offer patients a way to give feedback.
 The technology solutions you choose should make a difference to patients every step of the way.